arnaudh/magic-card-zoom/README.md

 ### Download images

-> From here onwards, the images and indexes are downloaded & built for the pool of cards specified in [config.json](config.json) (under `availableStandards`).
+> From here onwards, the cards used to build and run the extension are taken from the formats specified in [config.json](config.json), using the `allowedFormats` property.
-> To speed up these steps, e.g. for dev/testing purposes, you can edit that file to target only one Standard set of your choosing.
+> If left empty, all sets found on Scryfall will be used.
+To speed up development and testing, it is recommended to limit to a single format, e.g. `allowedFormats: ["standard-kld"]`

-This downloads all images and necessary metadata from [Scryfall](http://scryfall.com) (takes about 30 minutes for all Standard sets).
+The following command downloads all images and necessary metadata from [Scryfall](http://scryfall.com) (can take around 4 hours for all sets, or 3 minutes for a single Standard).

 ```
 node src/js/util/download_all.js